DerStoffel/shason/README.md

 -   **GeoJSON Export**: Converts the selected layer to GeoJSON, the web standard for geographic data.
 -   **CRS Reprojection**: Automatically reprojects data to WGS 84 (EPSG:4326) for maximum compatibility.
 -   **User-Friendly CLI**: Uses colored output and clear prompts for a smooth user experience.
--   **Self-Contained**: A single Python script with a few common dependencies.
+-   **Standalone Executable**: Can be bundled into a single executable file that runs without a Python installation.

 ## Demo